PatrickKratsch/DAM_analysR/README.md

-# DAM analysR
+# DAM_analysR
 *Author: Patrick Kratschmer*
 ## Introduction

 This repository contains work in progress on an R-based analysis package for the Drosophila Activity Monitor (DAM) system.

-In order to run it, R needs to be installed on the local computer, and preferably RStudio as an IDE.
-This is a quick guide to do so:
+In order to run it, R needs to be installed on the local computer, and preferably RStudio as an IDE:

 1. Download R
   * R can be downloaded from CRAN: https://cran.r-project.org/ Simply follow the instructions (and note that XQuartz is needed for Mac users).